-Another ongoing and popular activity at Victory Centre is ceramic making.
+Another ongoing and popular program at Victory Centre is ceramic making.
 Residents transform clay into unique garden ornaments, figurines, and vases.
 Producing ceramics is easy and fun to do in the spacious community craft room and convenient using the community's kiln to fire pieces.
-Around the holidays, residents craft hundreds of ceramic pieces to sell at the annual Bazaar, donating the profits to the resident's activity fund.
+Around the holidays, residents craft hundreds of ceramic pieces to sell at the annual Bazaar, donating the profits to the resident's programming fund.

 Victory Centre residents also get fired up about giving back to the community.
 Each Easter they fill baskets for the homeless and make lap blankets for patients at local hospitals year-round.